 How Did These Work For You?

-With either or all three of these apps installed on your old Android device (although keep in mind that it can be used in other ways), you should have a home media server solution that easily rivals the expensive alternatives.
+With either or all three of these apps installed on your old Android device, you should have a home media server solution that easily rivals the expensive alternatives.